FlorianMuellerklein/kaggle_ncfm/README.md

 **Ideas to Improve Localization**

+* **Synthetic training images**.
+Manually crop two or three fish from each category from training images.
+Edit them in Gimp or something so that all non-fish parts of the images are transparent.
+Take examples from the no fish folders and randomly place one cropped fish image into image from the no-fish folder.
+One thing that worries me is that the boats will be different for the second stage.
+Currently there are only a handful of boats and the fish are likely to be in the same place in each boat.
+Making synthetic training images where the fish can be anywhere in the image could help with generalization.
 * Try different parameters for network and training.
 We have a small dataset, overfitting is a problem.
 * Better data augmentation for training bounding boxes.
 Need to be careful that the bounding boxes will still over the fish.
 Currently doing horizontal flips and translations, maybe also try scaling.
 * Average bounding box for a few networks.